 The following six tables and accompanying figure provide information about the Food Stamp Program:

-- Tables FSP 1-2 and Figure FSP 1 present national caseload and expenditure trend data on the Food Stamp Program as discussed below;
+- Tables FSP 1 and FSP 2 and Figure FSP 1 present national caseload and expenditure trend data on the Food Stamp Program as discussed below;

-- Table FSP 3 presents some demogaphic characteristics of the food stamp caseload; and
+- Table FSP 3 presents some demographic characteristics of the food stamp caseload; and

-- Tables FSP 4-6 present some state-by-state trend data for the FSP through fiscal year 2002.
+- Tables FSP 4 through FSP 6 present some state-by-state trend data on the FSP through fiscal year 2003.

 Food Stamp Caseload Trends (Table FSP 1).
-Average monthly food stamp participation was 19.1 million persons in fiscal year 2002, excluding the participants in Puerto Rico’s block grant.
-This represents a significant increase over the fiscal year 2000 record-low average of 17.1 million participants.
-It is, however, far below the peak of 27.5 million recipients in fiscal year 1994.
+Average monthly food stamp participation was 21.3 million persons in fiscal year 2003, excluding the participants in Puerto Rico’s block grant.
+This represents a significant increase over the fiscal year 2000 record-low average of 17.2 million participants.
+It is, however, well below the peak of 27.5 million recipients in fiscal year 1994.
 Both in absolute numbers and as a percentage of the population, food stamp recipiency in 2000 was lower than at any point in the previous twenty years.
 See also Table IND 3b and Table IND 4b in Chapter II for further data trends in food stamp caseload, specifically, food stamp recipiency and participation rates.